 Spending time with God , alone and with others is essential to our Christian faith and we offer a number of opportunities where you are invited to deepen your relationship with God in prayer for the world.
 Similarly, coming together to deepen our knowledge and understanding of God through studying the scriptures, history and context of Jesus life and mission deepens our commitment to being followers of Jesus.
 We offer a variety of opportunities to learn together and apply our faith to daily life.

-Morning and Evening Prayer in the Celtic Tradition
+Morning Prayer in the Celtic Tradition Daily at 8.30am on Zoom.

 A gentle time of readings, reflection, prayer and silence with occasional lively discussion using the rich resources of the Northumbria and Iona community and the writings of John O Donoghue, David Adams and others.